sombriks/sample-assets-estate/README.md

   Instead of keep history records, the asset record itself is a transactional entry properly located in time.
-- Frontend experiment involves full [HATEOAS][hateoas] compliance combined with access control management.
+- Frontend experiment involves full [HATEOAS][hateoas] compliance combined with proper access control management.
-- Components and controls can rely on fragments to serve their purpose properly.
+- Components and controls rely on _conditional rendering_ to serve their purpose properly.
+The same template has the default mixin declaration and further states of the component/control.
-  In order to keep consistency, keep lazy-loaded parts of a component in the **same template**.

 [repo]: https://github.com/sombriks/sample-assets-estate
 [java]: https://dev.java